Skip to content

 Introduction to Dashboards

-In OpenObserve, Dashboards are central to data visualization and monitoring.
+In OpenObserve, Dashboards are the central tool for data visualization and monitoring.
 They provide a way to display real-time and historical data in an interactive, easy-to-understand format.

 The purpose of Dashboards is to offer an intuitive, at-a-glance view of your data, helping you: